Corrective rape

 Corrective rape, also called curative rape or homophobic rape, is a hate crime in which somebody is raped because of their perceived sexual orientation or gender identity.
 The common intended consequence of the rape, as claimed by the perpetrator, is to turn the person heterosexual.

 The term was coined in South Africa after well-known cases of corrective rapes of lesbian women such as Eudy Simelane (who was also murdered in the same attack) and Zoliswa Nkonyana became public.
-Popularization of the term has raised awareness and encouraged LGBT+ people in countries across the world to come forward with their own stories of being raped as punishment for or in an attempt to change their sexual orientation or gender identity.
-Although some countries have laws protecting LGBT+ people, corrective rape is often overlooked.
+Popularization of the term has raised awareness and encouraged LGBTQ+ people in countries across the world to come forward with their own stories of being raped as punishment for or in an attempt to change their sexual orientation or gender identity.
+Although some countries have laws protecting LGBTQ+ people, corrective rape is often overlooked.
+South African researcher Kylie Thomas offers a critique of the terms "corrective" and "curative" rape in her report, "Homophobia, Injustice and 'Corrective Rape' in Post-Apartheid South Africa".